 So here I am, in all my glory.
 29-years-old, single, ready to mingle — or whatevs.
 Which leads to the next bit of advice.

 Advice No. 4: Date when you are ready

 This is entirely based on you.
-But I do have some tips for when you reach that point.
+Don’t listen to others judgement on what’s too soon or that you need to get back out there.
+I do have some tips for when you reach that point.

 I jumped back in the game pretty quickly and there were some definite pros and cons to doing that.

 It helped me get out and have fun.
 I was tired of feeling sad and bad all of the time.